 Join Peter Beerits for an insider tour of his sculptural, historical, ever-evolving village (approx 40 min).
+Select Fridays at 2 PM through the Summer/Fall season.
 Donations welcome.
+No reservations necessary.

 I cleared a patch of woods and placed sculptures among the trees.
 Visitors started to come.
 I began a story about the journey to Deer Isle from Los Angeles: Episode 1 of The Nervous Nellie Story.
 On a trip west, I bought a postcard of a vanished Western town, Bodie, evoking memories of my childhood---my mother’s stories of cowpunching in Montana during World War II and a magical tin Western town that I still have today.
 It took me years to actually find Bodie, a ghostly presence in the High Sierra.